Gimilkhad/ArkModdingTips/Basic Guide to Snap Points.md

 - IsValidSnapFrom works just like IsValidSnapTo except it runs on the preview structure.
 It can be tricky to use depending on what you're doing.
 If you are setting any variables on the preview structure during placement, those values are lost when placement occurs because the preview structure is destroyed and a new copy is created on the server.
 - Both functions can run multiple times in the server-side of the structures during a structure placement event.

+IsAllowedToBuild and IsAllowedToBuildEx
+- These are functions you can implement in your structures, that allow you to graph your own extra rules for whether a structure is allowed to place at the current location.
+It isn't *directly* related to snapping, but it can be useful to override the built-in placement rules if need to.
+- These functions also fire on tick on the client side, and at least once during placement on server (potentially multiple times on server)
+- If you use the "Ex" version, you have to enable it in the structure defaults
+- It seems you can use both at the same time, but I don't see why anyone would want to.
+It would likely cause problems to use both, especially if you're doing different things in each.

 There are plenty of other snap settings I didn't cover but these are the basics.
 I still have no clue how some of the other settings inside snap points work, and sometimes they seem to make no difference how I set them when playing with them.

-There are also a lot of Placement settings on the structure not covered yet in this guide, related to snap range (how far a preview structure can be from other structures before the snap logic starts running), stuff related to placing on the ground, deciding if a structure is a foundation, etc etc. I won't cover all that here, now, because frankly some of it is still a mess in my head and it comes down to just playing with settings until I get what I want.
+There are also a lot of Placement settings on the structure not covered yet in this guide.
+I'm referring to all the settings under the "Placement" section in the structure defaults.
+Stuff like snap range (how far a preview structure can be from other structures before the snap logic starts running), stuff related to placing on the ground, deciding if a structure is a foundation, etc etc. I won't cover all that here, now, because frankly some of it is still a mess in my head and it comes down to just playing with settings until I get what I want.
 I don't mess with those settings nearly as much as the snap points, since most of the structures I've worked on are typical sized foundations, walls, etc.

 --------------------------------